orsinium/notes/notes-en/ncd.md

 git clone https://github.com/github/choosealicense.com.git
 ```

-We will get name of license as command line argument, compare its text with text of each other license and sort results by distance:
+We will get the name of license as command line argument, compare its text with text of each other license and sort results by distance:

 ```python
 from itertools import islice